Log in

 ⭐⭐⭐ LeadBooster, Projects, Web Visitors, Campaigns, and Smart Docs as paid add-ons

-⭐⭐⭐⭐⭐ Full range of marketing, customer service, content management, and operations features
+⭐⭐⭐⭐⭐ Full range of marketing, customer service, content management, B2B commerce, and operations features

-HubSpot offers tools for marketing, customer service, content management, operations, and sales
+HubSpot offers tools for sales, marketing, content management, customer service, operations, and commerce

-CRM and sales.
-In addition to everything standard in contact management and deal tracking, HubSpot includes its own meeting scheduler à la Calendly and a section to create your sales playbooks.
+Sales Hub.
+In addition to everything standard in a CRM, such as contact management and deal tracking, HubSpot includes its own meeting scheduler à la Calendly and a section to create your sales playbooks.

-Marketing.
+Marketing Hub.
 There's email marketing—both regular and automated campaigns—with easy visual builders to let you customize templates.
 Connect your social media and analytics accounts to post directly from HubSpot and see how your ads are performing.
-You even can run and track entire marketing campaigns from the platform, letting you attribute sales and data to each of them, improving your visibility over your efforts.
+You can even run and track entire marketing campaigns from the platform, letting you attribute sales and data to each of them, improving your visibility over the results.

 A marketing campaign in HubSpot